 Getting a Library Card

-Qualified applicants – those who live within the Town of Chester may request a library card at our Circulation Desk.
+Town of Chester Residents may request a library card at our Circulation Desk.
 You must apply in person and provide photo identification with your name and current street address (not a P.O.
 Box) to receive a library card.
 If your identification does not have your current address on it, please bring a piece of mail with your current address.
 Children from ages 5 to 17 must have a parent (with a valid Chester Library card) sign the application card before a card can be issued.
 You will not be able to check out materials without your card.

 Applicants who do not live within the library’s district may be able to obtain cards from their own local libraries.
 If those local libraries are members of the Ramapo Catskill Library System (RCLS), library cards from those libraries can be used at the Chester Library and vice versa.